ap--/python-seabreeze/docs/source/contributing.rst

 .. _contrib:

-If you want to contribute to python-seabreeze, please create a pull request on github.
+If you want to contribute to seabreeze, please create a pull request on github.
+Documentation improvements are very welcome!
 Extending pyseabreeze is quite easy.
 Look at the examples below.

 .. tip::